getcarina/getcarina.com/_tutorials/magento-in-docker.md

 ### Prerequisites

-A Rackspace Container Service cluster running Docker Swarm.
+A Carina cluster running Docker Swarm.
 Read our [Introduction to RCS](../intro-to-carina/) if you need help with this.

 If you're not sure what a Docker container is, read the